Our view on Toxicity and Inclusion

 Attending conferences, meetups, events, trainings, being involved in non-profit organizations like CH Open, TDF as well as working on a small Linux distribution have all been very rewarding experiences.
 I made countless friends from all over the world, who showed me new tricks and opened my horizon to new ideas.
 Through conversations, I also learned to see the world through their eyes.
 It became clear to me, that F/OSS is not just a technology thing: the movement is about bringing people together, removing barriers and making IT more useful for society.

 At Adfinis we try to create an environment where people interested in working on F/OSS find a place where inclusion is one of the main pillars.
 No matter your gender, age, cultural background, sexual-orientation, political or religious orientation: we welcome you at Adfinis!

-We are not involved in the current FSF discussions, we urge the board of FSF to find a solution to the severe impact their actions have had on the global free software and open source community.
+Whilst we are not involved in the current FSF discussions, we urge the board of FSF to find a solution to the severe impact their actions have had on the global free software and open source community.

 With Leadership comes responsibility.
 If leaders do not fully embrace inclusion, they damage their cause and weaken their organization.
 We therefore ask FSF to take a clear stand on being an inclusive and friendly organization and to live up to its own role model function.

 Written by Nicolas Christener, CEO & CTO at Adfinis